 Click on the gear icon to select the features you would like to enable.
 Once done press Save & Create Stream

-Enter/paste the Measurement ID you copied from Step #06.
+Enter/paste the Tracking ID you copied from Step #06.
 Give a nickname & press Connect

-New users or existing Universal Analytics users – let’s continue from where we stopped at Step #05.
 Click on Add new on-page Tag > Select Global Tag (gtag.js) > Copy the tracking code.
-Now it’s time to play around on your WordPress Dashboard.
+Now it’s time to place the code on your website.

 We are using a WordPress site to demonstrate how to install the code.
 However, the approach is the same for any platform.
 Also, there are few methods you could use to implement Google Analytics on your WordPress site.
 Such as;